tildeee/oo-ride-share/README.md

 ### Wave 1

-When our program runs, it reads our CSV data. `TripDispatcher` reads and parses the CSV files in its `initialize` and populates instances of `Driver`s, `Passenger`s, and `Trip`s into our collections of `Driver`s, `Passenger`s, and `Trip`s.

-Now we want to enhance the trip functionality to include support for cost and duration.

-- Update `TripDispatcher` so that it uses the file `support/trips-full.csv`
-- Update the `Trip` class so it has references that hold the new data provided in that CSV
-- Update the `TripDispatcher` class so it correctly makes `Trip` instances with the new information
-- Update the `Trip` class so it can retrieve the cost for the trip
+The purpose of Wave 1 is to help you become familiar with the existing code, and to practice working with enumerables.

+#### 1.1: Upgrading Dates

+Currently our implementation saves the start and end time of each trip as a string.
+This is our first target for improvement.
+Instead of storing these values as strings, we will use [Ruby's built-in `DateTime` class](https://ruby-doc.org/stdlib/libdoc/date/rdoc/DateTime.html).
+You should:

+1. Spend some time reading the docs for `DateTime` - you might be particularly interested in `DateTime.parse`
+1. Modify `TripDispatcher#load_trips` to store the `start_time` and `end_time` as `DateTime`s
-- Update the `Trip` class so it can calculate and retrieve the *duration* of the trip
+1. Add an instance method to the `Trip` class to calculate the *duration* of the trip in seconds

+#### 1.2: Aggregate Statistics

 Now that we have data for cost available for every trip, we can do some interesting data processing.
+Each of these should be implemented as an instance method on `Driver` or `Passenger`.

-- For a given passenger, add the ability to return the total amount of money they have spent on all trips
+1. Add an instance method to `Passenger` that will return the _total amount of money_ that passenger has spent on their trips
-- For a given passenger, add the ability to return the total amount of time they have spent on their trips
+1. Add an instance method to `Passenger` that will return the _total amount of time_ that passenger has spent on their trips
-- For a given driver, calculate their total revenue for all trips.
+1. Add an instance method to `Driver` to calculate that driver's _total revenue_ across all their trips.
 Each driver gets 80% of the trip cost _after_ a fee of $1.65 is subtracted.
+1. Add an instance method to `Driver` to calculate that driver's _average revenue per hour_ spent driving, using the above formula for revenue

 **All of this code must have tests.**